 - Season of the Witch (Hungry Wives) – “Joan Mitchell is an unhappy, middle-aged suburban housewife with an uncommunicative businessman husband and a distant 19-year-old daughter on the verge of moving out of the house.
 Frustrated at her current situation, Joan seeks solace in witchcraft after visiting a local tarot reader and leader of a secret black arts wicca set, who inspires Joan to follow her own path.
 After dabbling in witchcraft and believing she has become a real witch, Joan withdraws into a fantasy world and sinks deeper and deeper into her new lifestyle until the line between fantasy and reality becomes blurred.”
 If you are tired of zombies but want to check out more of George Romero’s work, I definitely recommend this one.
 It feels like a bit of a fever dream at times but is really well done.

-- Death Line – “When a prominent politician and a beautiful young woman vanish inside a London subway station, Scotland Yard’s Inspector Calhoun (Donald Pleasence of Halloween) investigates and makes a horrifying discovery.
+- Death Line – [EDITORS NOTE: Sadly, since this post was created, Death Line is no longer on the service] “When a prominent politician and a beautiful young woman vanish inside a London subway station, Scotland Yard’s Inspector Calhoun (Donald Pleasence of Halloween) investigates and makes a horrifying discovery.
 Not only did a group of 19th-century tunnel workers survive a cave-in, but they lived for years in a secret underground enclave by consuming the flesh of their own dead.
 Now the lone descendant of this grisly tribe has surfaced, prowling the streets for fresh victims and a new mate.”
 This movie is sort of like The Hills Have Eyes set in London.
 So if you liked that film, you’ll likely like this one as well!

 I hope this list helps you find something fun to watch that you’ve never seen or even checking out a new streaming platform!
 For those of you on Letterboxd, you can find the list of films here to add them to your watchlist!
 What is also pretty neat about Arrow Player is that they are currently offering a 30-day trial for free!
 After that, they are only $4.99/month or $49.99/year.
 You really can’t beat that for the content!
 Which streaming platform would you like me to tackle next?
 Let me know in the comments below!